drzoidberg/frontend-playground-react/CSS-Tricks.md

     background-clip: text; 👁
     text-fill-color: transparent; 👁
 }
-/* take a look at the TextMaskMovingAnimation component */
+/* take a look at the TextMaskMovingAnimation component.
+It uses another approach to achieve similar results */
 ```